jeppan875/ubittest/README.md

 #### sagas

 For handling side effects like fetching data.
-I find this a convinient place to handle fetching and populating the redux state by calling actions that calls reducers.
+I find this a convinient place to handle requests and populating the redux state by calling actions that calls reducers.
 Sagas come with many handy functions that can be helpful for handling side effects.
 For instance the most used TakeLatest which always take the latest request.
 So if another request was sent before the other had chance to complete it cancels the previous saga.

 #### styled components

 [styled components](https://styled-components.com/)
-I came to like this a lot since it is quite easy to work with and understand.
-You can easily send props to styled components which can be used for dynamically render the css.
+A quite straightforward css library where you can style your components.
+It is easy to learn and use.

 #### Structure

-Each page has its own page file defined in the pages folder.
-In the containers folder each page has its own folder.
+Each page file in the pages folder has a corresponding container.
 Here they have their sagas, actions, selectors, reducers and constants files.
-They also have a components folser for components specific for this page only.
+They also have a components folder for components specific for this page only.

 Components folders holds components that are shared throughout the application.